NHSDigital/FHIR-R4-UKCORE-STAGING-MAIN/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/ExtensionLibrary/Extension-UKCore-BookingOrganization.page.md

 <h3 id="guidance-bookingorganization">Extension Specific Guidance</h3>

-Where possible, it is expected that the resource being referenced SHOULD conform to {{pagelink:Profile-Organization}}.
+Where possible, it is expected that the resource being referenced SHOULD conform to {{pagelink:UKCore-Organization}}.

 ---